ashincoder/suckless-ricer-arch/README.md

-# Hello Dwm-Ricer
+# Hello

-This is a auto script to rice dwm.
+This is a auto script to rice dwm in ArchLinux.

 Dependencies: